pgtipping/Synthalyst/memory-bank/progress.md

   - Replaced require-style imports with ES6 imports in scripts and test files
   - Improved type safety across multiple components
   - Committed and pushed all changes to the repository

+- **Implemented Newsletter Admin Interface** (2025-03-10 03:00:00)

+  - Created a comprehensive admin interface for newsletter management at `/admin/newsletter`
+  - Implemented subscriber list view with filtering and search functionality
+  - Added functionality to manually add, edit, or remove subscribers
+  - Created interface for sending newsletters to specific segments
+  - Implemented subscription analytics dashboard
+  - Added export functionality for subscriber data
+  - Integrated with the admin dashboard
+  - Added proper role-based access control
+  - Fixed Prisma client type issues with type assertions

+- **Fixed Newsletter Implementation** (2025-03-10 02:30:00)

+  - Fixed the "Failed to subscribe to newsletter" error by implementing better error handling
+  - Added MOCK_NEWSLETTER environment variable to enable newsletter functionality in development mode
+  - Enhanced the NewsletterSignup component to display detailed error messages in development mode
+  - Improved SendGrid integration with proper initialization checks and error handling
+  - Added development mode simulation for email sending when SendGrid is not configured
+  - Updated API routes to handle cases where the Prisma client doesn't have the Newsletter model
+  - Added NewsletterSend model to track newsletter sends

+- **Fixed Newsletter Confirmation Link** (2025-03-10 04:00:00)

+  - Created a dedicated error page at `/newsletter/error` to display user-friendly error messages
+  - Updated the confirmation route to redirect to the error page instead of returning JSON errors
+  - Maintained token expiry time at 24 hours as originally designed
+  - Improved token generation for better security and uniqueness
+  - Updated confirmation email to clearly indicate the 24-hour expiry time
+  - Enhanced overall user experience for newsletter subscription flow
+  - Added robust error handling for token expiry date parsing issues (2025-03-10 05:30:00)
+  - Implemented a fallback mechanism to prevent users from being blocked due to date format issues
+  - Added comprehensive debugging to help diagnose token expiry issues

 ## Known Issues